Supergins/mng-vngrd/README.md

 - vgc -> One of Vanguard's services.
 - vgk -> Another Vanduard's service.

-This script covers all of above.
+This script covers all of the above.